ph4mished/spectra/README.md

 2. Support for multiple color systems {basic ANSI colors, hex colors and 256-color Palette}.

 **Spectra has true color support** which is dependant on whether your terminal supports it or not.
 This is achieved through its hex colors.

+When true-color is not available, **hex colors will not be rendered**

 # Weakness
 At the moment, spectra lacks windows and mac os support, hence its not cross-platform(only native to linux).